jnovak96/MaskDetection/README.md

 increased to 4000+ images.
 The program can be easily modified to run at a higher cycle count, but with the current configuration I was able to get an accuracy result of over 90% with the trained model.

-# example of cropped sub-images
+# Example of cropped sub-images
 ![alt text](https://raw.githubusercontent.com/jnovak96/MaskDetection/john/charts/Untitled.png)

 # Accuracy scores based on class